Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Proposed Method

 Second, for the sake of convenience, the coordinates of each state are converted into an integer value:

 If any two states $s_{i}$ and $s_{j}$ correspond to the same $v(s',a')$, then the two states are in the same hypercube.

-Figure \ref{fig} shows a hypercubed state space of dimension 3, the $\delta=2$.
+A hypercubed state space with dimension 3, the $\delta=2$ is illustrated in Fig \ref{fig}.
 Each circle represents a distinct state within the static dataset.
 The number of states within each hypercube $\ge 0$.
 During the training phase, the agent is permitted to explore the actions corresponding to the states in the same cube.

 After obtaining the above hypercube, for all actions $a_{1}, a_{2},..., a_{m}$ in a certain hypercube $v(s',a')$, the best action $a_{\max}$ can be found by doing the following methodology: